chris-backes/weather-dashboard/README.md

 ### JS

-In addition to JQuery, there are two local style sheets.

-#### config.js

-Stores the API key and is not tracks by git

-#### script.js

-There are three broad functions performed on this web app: accessing local storage, fetching API data, and displaing the API data on the application
+In addition to JQuery, there is a local script which performs three broad functions on this web app: accessing local storage, fetching API data, and displaing the API data on the application

 ##### Local Storage